Food innovation programs

 The Advanced Food Manufacturing grants program supports co-funded projects that develop new or improved food products or manufacturing processes through the commercialisation of research.

-Applications for round 3 of the Advanced Food Manufacturing grants program are now open.
+Applications for round 3 of the Advanced Food Manufacturing grants program are now closed.
 Go to the Advanced Food Manufacturing grants program page.

 Functional and Luxury Food project

 The Functional and Luxury Foods project draws on expertise from across the globe to examine the demand for functional and luxury foods in Asia and Australia and the opportunities that exist for South Australia’s food and beverage industry.

 - FOODplus Research Centre

 - SARDI Food Safety and Innovation